 In preparation for configuring your SAN and setting up your ESXi system to use SAN storage, review the requirements and recommendations.

 Make sure that the SAN storage hardware and firmware combinations you use are supported in conjunction with ESXi systems.
-For an up-to-date list, see the vSphere Compatibility Guide.
+For an up-to-date list, see the VMware Compatibility Guide.

 Configure your system to have only one VMFS volume per LUN.

 Unless you are using diskless servers, do not set up the diagnostic partition on a SAN LUN.

 In the case of diskless servers that boot from a SAN, a shared diagnostic partition is appropriate.

 Use RDMs to access raw disks.
 For information, see Raw Device Mapping.